 The NFAW comprises an Association of members, and a Company limited by guarantee.

-Membership of the Association is open to interested parties who are supportive of annual membership fee.
+Membership of the Association is open to individuals and organisations who pay an annual membership fee.
 Association members have the right to nominate four members to the Board of the Company.
 Membership of the Association is strongest in New South Wales, Victoria and the Australian Capital Territory.

 The Company, NFAW Ltd, was incorporated in 1990.
 It manages the finances and administration of NFAW, and company members comprise Board Directors of the day, plus some founding members and previous directors invited to remain as members of the company.